OCA/queue/queue_job/README.rst

   * ``started_delta``: Spent time in minutes after which a started job is considered stuck.
     This parameter should not be less than ``--limit-time-real // 60`` parameter in your configuration.
     Set it to 0 to disable this check.
 Set it to -1 to automate it, based in the server's ``--limit-time-real`` config parameter.
+  * These parameters are also configurable on a channel by channel basis, if set to 0 it will use the global value.
+    If set to -1 it will work the same as above.

   .. code-block:: python